 Optical illusions will add interest and maximize the space you have.
-They cleverly trick the eye to suggest the garden is larger or more densely planted.
+They cleverly trick the eye to make a small garden look bigger or more densely planted.
 Decorative mirrors will reflect light and create an illusion of more space.
-Beds filled with tall plant varieties will add height and flowering climbers on trellis fencing and exterior walls will draw the eye upwards or outwards.
-Perhaps even painting a false perspective on an exterior could be of interest?
+Beds filled with tall plant varieties will add height, and flowering climbers on trellis fencing and exterior walls will draw the eye upwards or outwards.

-Enhance the ambience of your tiny retreat by adding beautiful lighting to your garden.
-It’s an attractive and practical solution for changing the outdoor atmosphere.
+Enhance the ambience of your tiny retreat when you plan a small garden by adding beautiful outdoor lighting ideas, like the string lighting draped from the wooden pergola above.
+Garden lighting is an attractive and practical solution for changing the outdoor atmosphere.

-Wil Law, Partner & Home Design Stylist at John Lewis advises: 'Small gardens are a great place to layer lots of outdoor lighting, as you won't need hundreds of metres of lights to make the space feel magical.
-Hang lots of festoon lights overhead, wrap trees in outdoor fairy lights and have tea lights on any available surface to give a cosy glow.'
+Will Law, partner and home design stylist at John Lewis, advises: 'Small gardens are a great place to layer lots of outdoor lighting, as you won't need hundreds of metres of lights to make the space feel magical.
+Be inspired by outdoor string lighting ideas, such as hanging festoon lights overhead or wrapping trees in outdoor fairy lights, and have tea lights on any available surface to give a cosy glow.'

 What are the best plants for a small garden?

-Less is more in small spaces, don’t be tempted to cram too much in.
-Instead, focus on a few larger pieces such as a pair of space-saving trees potted in large planters or grow a tall living wall on an obtrusive exterior wall to install height and lush colour.
+Less is more when planning a small garden, so don’t be tempted to cram too much in.
+Instead, focus on a few larger pieces, such as a pair of space-saving trees potted in large planters, or grow a tall living wall on an obtrusive exterior wall to install height and lush colour.

 'Just because your garden is small, doesn’t mean everything in it has to be too,' explains Lynsey Abbott, outdoor living buyer at Dobbies Garden Centres.
 'One very large pot will add more impact than lots of small ones because it will stop the space feeling cluttered.